raggleton/PythiaPlotter/docs/main.rst

 Plots diagrams of particle decay trees from HEP Monte Carlo (MC) events.
 Very handy to figure out what is actually going on in your MC!

+`Click here for an interactive example <https://raggleton.github.io/PythiaPlotter/test_py8.html>`_.

-Some snippets from the full examples in the `example <https://github.com/raggleton/PythiaPlotter/tree/master/example>`_ folder:
+And some snippets from the PDF examples in the `example <https://github.com/raggleton/PythiaPlotter/tree/master/example>`_ folder:

 .. image:: images/snippet_node.png